vgisclabs/sequoia-chameleon-gnupg/README.md

 ## Status

-`sequoia-chameleon-gpgv` is feature-complete.
-Please report any problems you encounter when replacing `gpgv` with `sequoia-chameleon-gpgv`.
+`gpgv-sq` is feature-complete.
+Please report any problems you encounter when replacing `gpgv` with `gpgv-sq`.

-`sequoia-chameleon-gpg` is not feature-complete.
+`gpg-sq` is not feature-complete.
 It currently implements a commonly used subset of the signature creation and verification commands, the encryption and decryption commands, the key listing commands, and some miscellaneous commands.

 Support for trust models is limited.
 Currently, the Web-of-Trust ("pgp") and always trust ("always") are implemented.